 Picking suitable rewards is usually quite easy.
 All you need to do is figure out what will encourage your children to do their set tasks.
 The reward will depend on the age of your kids as well as their individual interests.
 One common reward is pocket money – and there are benefits to giving your kids pocket money – but not all rewards have to be financial.
 You could also reward your child with extra screen time, a later bedtime, a visit to the park, or going to see a film or live performance.
 Find out what your child really enjoys and what kind of treat will motivate them, and then let them know how they can earn it.

-No matter what age your child is, you can use the same basic system for rewards.
+No matter your child's age, you can use the same basic reward system.
 Assign a value for different tasks, whether that’s a monetary value or a certain number of points.
 Once they've earned enough money or enough points, then they can exchange or 'spend' them on a reward.
 If you decide to give your children pocket money through a pocket money app like GoHenry, then they can spend what they've earned how they like.

 Reward system for 6 – 9 year olds

 For younger children, a simple reward system often works well.
 At this age, it's particularly important for them to see the effect of their good behaviour right away.
 If you delay in rewarding your child, they might not fully remember what they got rewarded for, which can make it harder to reinforce good habits.